History of the Netherlands: The Eighty Years' War (1568–1648)

-In a war composed mostly of sieges rather than battles, Governor-General Alexander Farnese proved his mettle.
+In a war largely of sieges rather than battles, Governor-General Alexander Farnese proved his mettle.
 His strategy was to offer generous terms for the surrender of a city: there would be no more massacres or looting; historic urban privileges were retained; there was a full pardon and amnesty; return to the Catholic Church would be gradual.
-The conservative Catholics in the south and east supported the Spanish.
+Conservative Catholics in the south and east supported the Spanish.
 Farnese recaptured Antwerp and nearly all of what became Belgium.
 Most of the Dutch-speaking territory in the Netherlands was taken from Spain, but not in Flanders, which to this day remains part of Belgium.
 Flanders was the most radical anti-Spanish territory.
 Many Flemish fled to Holland, among them half of the population of Antwerp, 3/4 of Bruges and Ghent and the entire population of Nieuwpoort, Dunkerque and countryside.
 His successful campaign gave the Catholics control of the lower half of the Low Countries, and was part of the Catholic Counter-Reformation.

 The war dragged on for another half century, but the main fighting was over.
 The Peace of Westphalia, signed in 1648, confirmed the independence of the United Provinces from Spain.
-The Dutch people started to develop a national identity since the 15th century, but they officially remained a part of the Holy Roman Empire until 1648.
+The Dutch people started to develop a national identity, beginning in the 15th century, but they officially remained a part of the Holy Roman Empire until 1648.
 National identity was mainly formed by the province people came from.
 Holland was the most important province by far.

 The Catholics in the Netherlands were an outlawed minority that had been suppressed by the Calvinists.
 After 1572, however, they made a striking comeback (also as part of the Catholic Counter-Reformation), setting up seminaries, reforming their Church, and sending missionaries into Protestant districts.
 Laity often took the lead; the Calvinist government often arrested or harassed priests who seemed too effective.
 Catholic numbers stabilized at about a third of the population in the Netherlands; they were strongest in the southeast.